 Kidney stones are created and travel within your urinary system, so here’s a quick breakdown of the components of your urinary system and their functions:

 - Kidneys: filter wastes and extra water from the bloodstream

 - Ureters: carry urine from the kidneys to the bladder

 - Bladder: stores urine

-Your kidneys work day and night to filter 120 to 150 quarts of blood to produce about 1 to 2 quarts of urine each day.
+Your kidneys take their job seriously, working around the clock to filter about 150 quarts of blood, which produces up to two quarts of urine each day.